Short and concise titles sound best on the Amazon Echo, but will they hurt your Amazon search ranking?

 Here is an example of a title that lasts 171 words, is crammed with keywords and tricky abbreviations, and would be virtually unintelligible when read by Alexa.

 We’ve reworked the light bulb title to 85 characters, an exercise that yields a title optimized for screen and for voice.
-It has all essential information and would be clear when read aloud by Alexa.
+It has all the essential information and would be clear when read aloud by Alexa.

 LOHAS Multicolored Smart LED Bulb, A19 LED Dimmable 60W Equivalent, Works with Amazon Alexa (3 Pack)